JuanMiguelVC/Teamable-Application-Project/README.md

 # Teamable-Application-Project
 This is a demo project for the IT begginers course from Techworld with Nana.
-Link to the course description: https://www.techworld-with-nana.com/it-beginners-course The libraries of the project are updated regulary to keep the up to date with the newer versions of the libraries
+Link to the course description: https://www.techworld-with-nana.com/it-beginners-course <br>
+The libraries of the project are updated regulary to keep the up to date with the newer versions of the libraries

 ## 📌 Technologies Used